Brazil court rules against banks in landmark deposit-rates case

 Brazilian bank stocks fell on Wednesday, with Itaú Unibanco Holding SA, the nation’s largest lender by market value, closing down 2.13 percent.
 Rival Banco Bradesco SA ended down 2.54 percent.

-State-run Banco do Brasil SA, which analysts said would be the most affected in the event of an adverse ruling, fell 7.25 percent at the close.
+State-run Banco do Brasil SA, which analysts said would be the most affected in the event of a ruling favoring depositors, fell 7.25 percent at the close.
+(Reporting by Anthony Boadle; Editing by Chris Reese)